 A George Foreman Grill is a perfect vehicle for cooking pork chops.
+You should also be able to grill delicious pork chops with these instructions using any other panini press or electric indoor grill.
 Pork chops are a versatile, delicious, and an easy protein to prepare in a variety of ways.
 Pork is generally a mild tasting meat by itself.
 It can benefit from adequate seasoning and will take on many flavors successfully.
 Yet, recipes do not need to be overly complicated.

 It is recommended that you use center-cut boneless chops that are approximately 1/2″ to 3/4? thick for optimal results on a Foreman Grill.
 You will want to have your pork at room temperature before it hits the grill so that is cooks evenly and the center is not undercooked.
 So, take the chops out of the refrigerator approximately 30 minutes before cooking.